St Peter's Church, Eastern Hill: History

 St Peter's is the oldest Anglican church standing on its original site in the inner city area.
 The foundation stone was laid by Charles La Trobe on 18 June 1846.
 The building was first used for services in 1847 even though the first part was not completed until 1848.
 During the gold rush years, around 400 baptisms and a similar number of weddings took place each year.
 The building was extended in 1854 to bring its seating capacity up to 1050, much of this space was in galleries that were removed in 1896.
 The last extensions to the building took place in 1876.
-The first vicarage (1849) and schoolbuilding stood on land subsequently purchased by the State Parliament in 1884, following which the present vicarage and a new school building (now Keble House) were built.
+The first vicarage (1849) and school buildings stood on land subsequently purchased by the state parliament in 1884, following which the present vicarage and a new school building (now Keble House) were built.

 Under Henry Handfield, the longest-serving of the 19th-century vicars (vicar 1854-1900), St Peter's developed a reputation for good choral music and increasing involvement in social outreach in the inner city, especially when the Sisters of the Holy Name commenced working within the parish boundaries in the 1880s.
 At this time St Peter's profile was that of a very restrained high church tradition, established mainly through teaching in sermons.
 The opera singer Nellie Melba had organ lessons at the church as a schoolgirl.
 The novelist Henry Handel Richardson worshipped at St Peter's and fictionalised this part of her life in an episode in The Getting of Wisdom.

-In 1900, Ernest Selwyn Hughes (vicar 1900-26) stamped the parish with an explicit Anglo-Catholic identity, introducing a High Mass as the main Sunday liturgy, along with vestments and incense.
+In 1900, Ernest Selwyn Hughes (vicar 1900-26) stamped the parish with an explicit Anglo-Catholic identity, introducing a High Mass as the main Sunday liturgy along with vestments and incense.
 His mild Christian Socialism was developed by his successor, Farnham Edward Maynard (1926–64), who emphasised a sometimes radical message through publications and radio broadcasts.
 At his instigation the Brotherhood of St Laurence, then a small religious community, came to work in the Fitzroy part of the parish in 1933 and has developed in different ways to contribute to Melbourne's social conscience.
 The Catholic and inclusive attitudes of Hughes and Maynard has continued to influence the parish to the present.

+The church has a stained-glass window that feature aspects of the Catholic revival up to the early 20th century.
+One of three panels shows Marian Hughes who was the first woman to take religious vows since the Reformation.
+She is shown giving her vows to Edward Pusey.
+Another window, by Napier Waller, commemorates the Martyrs of New Guinea.